Juniper/yams/README.md

 in these deployment environments.

-YAMS (Yet Another MCP Server) is a Model Context Protocol (MCP) server with Kubernetes cluster management.
-This MCP is generic in nature and can be used for any kubernetes cluster environment.
+YAMS (Yet Another MCP Server) is a Model Context Protocol (MCP) server with Kubernetes support.
+This MCP server is generic in nature and can be used for any kubernetes environment either using kubeconfig or SSH.

-Analysing JCNR deployments is one such use case where this MCP server can talk to multiple kubernetes clusters running JCNR instances and relate data for better understanding of the deployments.
+Analysing JCNR deployments is one the usecases for YAMS where YAMS can talk to multiple kubernetes clusters running JCNR instances, fetches information related JCNR and relate data for better understanding of the deployments.

+There are generic tools provided in YAMS for accessing any pod in any namespace in a given cluster.

 ## Features

 - HTTP-based MCP server using FastAPI
 - Kubernetes integration with kubeconfig support
 - SSH tunnel support for remote cluster access
-- Tools: `list_clusters`, `list_namespaces`, `list_pods`, `execute_command`
+- Generic Tools: `list_clusters`, `list_namespaces`, `list_pods`, `execute_command`
+- Specialized JCNR Tools: `execute_dpdk_command`, `execute_agent_command`, `execute_crpd_command`
 - VS Code Copilot Chat compatible
 - CORS support and health check endpoint